Everything You Need To Know To Become A Ramen Expert

 In Japan, you can specify the firmness of your noodles – hard, regular or soft.

-For Tonkotsu Ramen, the main focus is the soup, which is why Hosomen, or thin noodles are often used to keep the dish from being too heavy.
+For Tonkotsu Ramen, the main focus is the soup.
+That’s why Hosomen, or thin noodles are often used.
+Thinner noodles keep the dish from being too heavy.
 Futomen, or thick noodles, go better with Tsukemen as the dipping soup finely escorts their chewy texture.